Becoming an Optician in South Dakota

 - South Dakota School of Mines and Technology, Rapid City.
 The School of Mines and Technology also offers students the option of a preparatory program for studying to become an optometrist.
 It takes four years to complete and culminates in a bachelor’s degree.

-- Penn Foster Career School.
+- Penn Foster College.
 For a less time-consuming and more focused option, try an online optician program.
 Penn Foster has online coursework that prepares students to work as opticians, and it can be accessed from anywhere in the state.
 The courses, which can be completed in as little as seven months, also prepare students to pass exams for national certification.

 National Optician Certification in South Dakota